aws-powertools/powertools-lambda-python/docs/roadmap.md

 - [ ] [Extend Tracer to add support for any Provider](https://github.com/aws-powertools/powertools-lambda-python/issues/2030)
 - [ ] Investigate alternative solution to OpenTelemetry cold start performance

-### Increased end-to-end coverage

-We continue to work on increasing end-to-end coverage for all features.
-Our main challenge is testing contracts for Lambda Event Sources (Parser, Event Source Data Classes) due to the lack of an official JSON schema.

-Some Lambda Event Sources require clusters (e.g., MSK) leading to additional delays of up to 30m in the end-to-end feedback loop.
-We need a RFC to start discussing viable options, and whether we should publish JSON Schemas from identified contracts.

 ### Lambda Layer in release notes

 We want to publish a JSON with a map of region and Lambda Layer ARN as a GitHub Release Note asset.